Pelosi says US will not abandon Taiwan as China protests | Law-Order

 Pelosi said her delegation has "heft'', including Gregory Meeks, chair of the House Foreign Affairs Committee, and Raja Krishnamoorthi from the House Intelligence Committee.

-She also mentioned Rep Suzan DelBene, whom Pelosi said was instrumental in the passage of a $280 billion bill aimed at boosting American manufacturing and research in semi-conductor chips — an industry in which Taiwan dominates that is vital for modern electronics.
+She also mentioned Rep. Suzan DelBene, whom Pelosi said was instrumental in the passage of a USD 280 billion bill aimed at boosting American manufacturing and research in semiconductor chips — an industry that Taiwan dominates and is vital for modern electronics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)